-How Much do I Need to Spend on a Coffee Grinder?
+How much do I need to spend on a coffee grinder?

 Some good news …The need for a ridiculously expensive coffee grinder for home espresso is a myth.
-Great espresso grinders start at $500 and as you go up from there you will find a huge range of Italian coffee grinders to choose from, each with strength and weaknesses.
+Great espresso grinders start at $500 and as you go up from there you will find a huge range of Italian coffee grinders to choose from, each with strengths and weaknesses.
 Factors to consider when making your decision are performance, experience and quality.

 There are many great Italian coffee grinders to choose from.
 My advice is to start off by choosing your Italian espresso machine.
 Choose the right machine for you, then find the right coffee grinder and accessories to suit your total budget.

-Can I use an Appliance Coffee Grinder?
+Can I use an appliance coffee grinder?

-The good news is that most find they can keep using their old appliance coffee grinder.
+The good news is that most find that they can keep on using their old appliance coffee grinder.
 The bad news is that this is a temporary solution as most appliance coffee grinders cannot give the grind particle size consistency or control needed to get the most out of a manual coffee machine.
-So if you do keep your appliance grinder expect to be back for a professional coffee grinder in the not too distant future.Is there a mess free coffee grinder?
+So if you do keep your appliance grinder expect to be back for a professional coffee grinder in the not too distant future.

 Going back 10 years coffee grinding was a messy affair.
 I recall the daily coffee grinder and bench top wipe down.

 There were a few causes of this.
-One was that messy doser grinders (the ones that click) where still commonplace.
+One was that messy dosser grinders (the ones that click) where still commonplace.
 The grind-on-demand Italian coffee grinders that were available often spurted out clumpy coffee grinds with coffee particles charged by static.
 The static meant that coffee particles would really stick onto metallic grinder bodies.

-The good news is that doser grinders have been left in the past with mostly grind-on-demand grinders on the market today.
+The good news is that dosser grinders have been left in the past with mostly grind-on-demand grinders on the market today.
 Most of these grinders are low mess and many are completely mess free thanks to new designs and coffee grinder innovations.

-Is it Important to get a Stepless Coffee Grinder?
+Is it important to get a stepless coffee grinder?

 Steps on appliance coffee grinders are an issue because of large changes to coffee particle sizes between settings.
 With commercial coffee grinders stepped adjustment is far less of a problem.
 Of course, stepless adjustment is the way to go if you are an espresso aficionado looking for the ultimate in grind particle size control.

-Is a Timer Useful on a Coffee Grinder?
+Is a timer useful on a coffee grinder?